DUKE GEOLOGICAL LABORATORY

 Deep Science of Subterranean New York City

-Charles Merguerian, Chair and Professor of Geology at Hofstra University for over 30 years and active consultant on subsurface geotechnical projects in New York shares his insights and investigations as he leads you through a rich video and Powerpoint lecture that will take viewers to a depth of 800 feet below the hustle and bustle and the towering heights of New York City construction.
+Dr. Charles Merguerian, Chair and Professor of Geology at Hofstra University for over 30 years and active consultant on subsurface geotechnical projects in New York shares his insights and investigations as he leads you through a rich video and Powerpoint lecture that will take viewers to a depth of 800 feet below the hustle and bustle and the towering heights of New York City construction.
 In this quiet environment produced by mechanized moles (tunnel boring machines), mechanized excavators and traditional drill and blast technology witness this exploration of the NYC tunnels and the geology exposed within them.
 Exposing over 1,100 million years of geological history, a subterranean landscape unfolds through the construction of utility, transportation, and water tunnels -- catapulting us forward in a very short span of the past forty years -- largely as the result of huge advances in geotechnical, metallurgical and mechanical engineering research.
 Experienced in all but the very first mechanized tunneling job in NYC (West-side Interceptor Tunnel in 1969), Dr. Merguerian will share his discoveries on such varied engineering constructs as the 63rd Street Subway Tunnel, the water tunnels in Brooklyn, Queens and Manhattan, the East Side Access Project, the No. 7 Line IRT tunnels and the Second Avenue Subway.
 Join Dr. Merguerian for this dynamic lecture and learn first-hand just how tunnels are planned and constructed for public benefit in the hard crystalline rocks of New York City and share in the unique “deep science” discoveries made during his three decades of investigations in the subterranean world of our metropolis.

 Saturday, 19 May 2012; 1:30 PM